Pregnancy Care 5 min read

 When to Seek Help

-Reach out to your healthcare provider if you:
+Contact your healthcare provider if you:

-• Experience minimal or rapid weight gain
+• Have minimal or rapid weight gain

-• Have extreme hunger despite eating regularly
+• Feel extremely hungry despite eating regularly

-• Suffer severe food aversions impacting nutrition
+• Have severe food aversions affecting your nutrition

 • Notice excessive swelling or fluid retention